gifff/npm-install-link/README.md

 ## Usage

-Add "links" property which contains relative paths of local repositories in package.json
+Add "links" property which contains relative paths of local repositories in package.json.

+Then run `install-link`

 ## Installation